-The solution holds two parts — the AMPnet APX Protocol and the AMPnet Tokenizer Builder.
+The solution holds two parts — the AMPnet Protocol and the AMPnet Tokenizer Builder.

-The APX Protocol provides a way to guarantee that assets issued on the blockchain match the assets in the real world to anyone using any of the tokenization platforms attached to APX.
+The AMPnet Protocol provides a way to guarantee that assets issued on the blockchain match the assets in the real world to anyone using any of the tokenization platforms attached to AMPnet.